ML-K67-HUST/MUSIC-GENRE-CLASSIFICATION/report/temp.md

 <p>
 For the problem of Music Genre Classification, we evaluate the accuracy efficiency of KNN algorithm in our dataset by considering a range of hyper-parameters confessed below:

-- $n_neighbors$: This parameter defines how many "neighbor" data points should be considered in the process of major voting.
+- n_neighbors: This parameter defines how many "neighbor" data points should be considered in the process of major voting.
 In practice, the number of n_neighbors can vary, but it is encouraged to be greater than 1 to avoid noise or error in only one nearest neighbor and not too large to avoid over-generalization.

 - $p$: This parameter decide which distance metric we are going to use.
 The overall distance between two data points m and n in an a-dimensional space can be represented as: